 While the idea is great the app itself isn’t overly that useful and is limited in its features.

-It would perhaps been of more use to be able to sync up to a more universal app such as MyFitnessPal.
+It would perhaps have been of more use to be able to sync up to a more universal app such as MyFitnessPal.

 You can also measure your heart rate using the hand contact grips or by using a chest strap which is included with the machine.